lgroves29/NetSecPortScanner/README.md

 Example: To SYN scan all 2<sup>16</sup> ports at the host with IP address 12.34.56.78.9 sequentially run the following:

 port_scanner.py -mode SYN -ports all -order sequential -ip_address "12.34.56.78.9"

+## Contributions:
+#### Kathleen
+* testing if the IP address is alive
+* normal port scan (-mode)
+* all and short (-ports)
+* output table with total ports and services

+**Lucy's peer evaluation:**

+#### Lucy
+* argparse inputs
+* SYN and FIN port scans (-mode)
+* known (-ports)
+* documentation in README.md

+**Kathleen's peer evaluation:** Lucy was a fantastic partner to work with.
+She was prompt with her work and communicated and coded clearly.
+I felt like I learned some great takeaways for my own coding style from working with Lucy.
+This was a great partnership—Lucy went above and beyond on her half, and I'm proud of my work as well—so our contributions felt very equitably 50/50 to me.

+#### Both
+* sequential and random (-order)
+* finding the ip address of the target victim
+* timing the run

+## Challenges: